NathaanTFM/arm7decomp/README.md

 Assuming you have `arm-none-eabi-objdump` in your path, you can disassemble the functions and compare them by typing the name of the function you wanna disassemble as a parameter.
 For example, `python3 Compiler.py -p WlNic WCheckTxBuf` will disassemble WCheckTxBuf from the file WlNic.c.

+The following files are deprecated but kept in the repository for now:
+- `include/Mongoose.h` used to include common preprocessor definitions and included every other header file.
+It has been splitted into multiple files and replaced by `marionea/Marionea.h`.
+- `include/Prototypes.h` contains prototypes for every function in the binary, which includes functions we're not interested in.
+- `include/Structures.h` contains every structure in the binary, which includes structures we don't use.
+- `include/Registers.h` has been replaced by `marionea/Marionea.h`.

 ## What's left?

 These functions have an inaccurate implementation